apache/drill/_docs/getting-started/010-drill-introduction.md

 applications, while still providing the familiarity and ecosystem of ANSI SQL, the industry-standard query language.
 Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.

+## What's New in Apache Drill 1.11

+Drill 1.11 provides the following new features and improvements:

+- Cryptography-related functions.
+(DRILL-5634)
+- Spill to disk for the hash aggregate operator.
+(DRILL-5457)
+- Format plugin support for PCAP files.
+(DRILL-5432)
+- Ability to change the HDFS block Size for Parquet files.
+(DRILL-5379)
+- Ability to store query profiles in memory.
+(DRILL-5481)
+- Configurable CTAS directory and file permissions option.
+(DRILL-5391)
+- Support for network encryption.
+(DRILL-4335)
+- Relative paths stored in the metadata file.
+(DRILL-3867)
+- Support for ANSI_QUOTES.
+(DRILL-3510)

 ## What's New in Apache Drill 1.10